the-rainbow-bridge/dc-sangha/src/content/resources/accounts/lama-lena.md

 ---
 title: Lama Lena
 type: accounts
-summary: a brief summary of Lama Lena
+summary: A Tibetan Dzogchen & Mahamudra Lama who holds retreats as well as virtual and in-person lectures with Q&A
 pubDate: 2024-03-27
 tags:
   - People